alphonse92/mv-disk-filler/README.md

 # mv-disk-filler
-A simple php aplication for create a fake file structure with fake data
+A simple java aplication for create a fake file structure with fake data